ahsifer/goxdp/README.md

 # GoXDP Master Service

 As the number of goxdp instances increases, The effort needed and complexity to manage them increases.
 Therefore, We introduce the Master-Slave communication where a single node acts as a master and multiple goxdp slaves are connected to it.
 Furthermore, all the block and unblock operations will be managed from a single master node.
-The following diagram describes the cluster setup
+The following diagram describes the cluster setup. <br>
 ![master-slave](master-slave.png){width=70%}

 # GoXDP Client